ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 ## 2    Intro to Doc2Vec

 Word2Vec generates embeddings at a word-level.
 However, this is not useful if one wishes to compare, say, the abstracts of different academic articles.
 For this reason Doc2Vec was introduced by {SOURCE}.
 Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^k$.
 What is considered a document is completely up to the researcher.
 In our case we consider each of the case opinions from SCOTUS to be a different document.
 Doc2Vec is almost identical to Word2Vec, with a few modifications.
-In fact, word embeddings are also generated as part of
+In fact, word embeddings are also generated as part of doc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTE5NzE4MDldfQ==
+eyJoaXN0b3J5IjpbLTM2NzA5OTg3NV19
 -->